Varun Unni: Smile

 In 2013, Varun produced a social cause album titled Smile featuring five singles by Shwetha Mohan as well as songs by upcoming singers Suchith Suresan and Yazin Nizar.
 It was released by the indie music label Tune4 Music.

 Second Rain

 In 2017, Varun Unni composed the music for the music movie Second Rain (Peyyum Mazhaye), produced and directed by Lijo Augustin, with cinematography by A. Kumaran of Thanga Magan fame.

 The video also featured Arundhati, who starred in the Tamil film Saithan.
 The lyrics and video of the song narrate a tale of romance where rain acts as the predominant backdrop to important moments in the love story of a young couple.
 The video also features a short climactic fight sequence, for which Varun composed the background score.

 The song was released via Muzik 247.
 The vocals were by Shweta Mohan and Ranjith, with programming by Ashwin Sivadas.

-Upcoming work
+Return to feature films

-As of 2019, Varun has signed films Malayalam, Telugu and Kannada languages.
-His first release of 2019 would be the Kannada film Kempe Gowda-2, for which he has composed film score and songs.
+As of 2025, Varun has signed films Malayalam, Tamil and Telugu and Kannada languages.
+His first release of 2025 was the Tamil film The Door, directed by Jaiidev starring Bhavana in the lead role.
+His next was the Kannada film Rakshasa starring Prajwal Devaraj.
+Both films tanked at the box-office.
+His third release, the Malayalam film Azadi opened to mixed reviews, but the music received an overwhelmingly positive response.
+Varun was praised for elevating the movie experience to another level with his background score.